FAQ

-This is because the current tends not to pass through the ICD/lead but passes through the body to the ground using the shortest and quickest route e.g. hand, up the arm, down the torso, and out through the leg.
+This is because the current tends not to pass through the ICD or lead but passes through the body to the ground using the shortest and quickest route — for example, hand, up the arm, down the torso, and out through the leg.
 The majority of devices also have circuitry built in to protect them against electrical surges.

-The advice would be to go to the hospital if a person was feeling unwell, otherwise, it would be recommended that a person contact their local device clinic and request a device check which could be performed as a remote transmission.
-This would pick up on any rare issues caused and provide reassurance.
+If you are feeling unwell after the shock, go to hospital.
+Otherwise, contact your local device clinic and request a device check, which can often be performed as a remote transmission.
+This will pick up any rare issues and provide reassurance.

 They may feel something if you are touching them when you receive a shock, just as they might if you were touching out of the water.
 They will not be affected differently because you are in a pool.